Ambitious 2018 Plan

 And we hope with your continuing help to identify, designate, steward and promote many great wild places in Europe in 2018 as we possibly can.

-Help us fight for Europe’s last Wilderness
+Help us protect Europe’s last Wilderness

 Thank you for your support!